 Unfortunately, this bound is not sufficient to obtain Theorem~\ref{thm:cross}.
-If points are grouped in small bunches, then all values $t(x)$ are small, and the right-hand side of \eqref{eq:bad_bound} is not significantly smaller than $\de^{k+1}$.
-Moreover it is generally the case that passage points are grouped in small bunches, since it is rarely enough to have one passage point to cross from one cluster of $\wt\om$ to another.
+If points are grouped in small bunches, then all values $t(x)$ are small, and the right-hand side of (\ref{eq:bad_bound}) is not significantly smaller than $\delta^{k+1}$.

-In order to improve \eqref{eq:bad_bound}, we will also study the blobs after their first mergers.
-Consider a blob at the time of formation (for instance by the merger of two smaller blobs), and the same blob at the first time it merges with another blob.
+In order to improve (\ref{eq:bad_bound}), we will also study the blobs after their first mergers.
+Consider a blob at the time of formation (e.g., by the merger of two smaller blobs), and the same blob at the first time it merges with another blob.
 Let $B_1$ denote the blob at the initial time, and $B_2$ at the latter time.
-Then we also observe six arms between $\pd B_1$ and $\pd B_2$.
-This will add terms to the bound in \eqref{eq:bad_bound}, thus improving it.
+Then we also observe six arms between $\partial B_1$ and $\partial B_2$.
+This will add terms to the bound in (\ref{eq:bad_bound}), thus improving it.

-If we denote by $d_i$ the times of merger of blobs (counted with multiplicity when more than two blobs merge at the same time), then we obtain a bound on $\PP_{p_c,\de}(\XX = X)$ as a function of $d_1, \dots, d_k$ (see Proposition~\ref{prop:good_bound}).
+If we denote by $d_i$ the times of merger of blobs (counted with multiplicity when more than two blobs merge at the same time), then we obtain a bound on $\mathbb{P}_{p_c,\delta}(\mathscr{X}= X)$ as a function of $d_1, \ldots, d_k$; see Proposition~\ref{prop:good_bound}.

-In order to compute \eqref{eq:probsum}, we also need to estimate the number of sets $X$ that yield a given set of merger times $d_1,\dots,d_k$.
+In order to compute (\ref{eq:probsum}), we also need to estimate the number of sets $X$ that yield a given set of merger times $d_1,\ldots,d_k$.
 This is done in Proposition~\ref{prop:X}.

 In the above analysis we have omitted certain technical complications.
 One is the influence of the boundary of $S_n$.
 As blobs expand, they may touch the top and bottom of $S_n$, and special situations arise.
-The other has to do with defects in arm events around passage points.
+Another has to do with defects in arm events around passage points.